charlottenosam/kmos_tools/docs/source/installation.rst

 Installation
 ============

-Navigate to the directory you want to install the code in and clone the github repository:
+Navigate to the directory you want to install the code in and clone the `github repository <https://github.com/charlottenosam/kmos_tools>`_:

 .. code-block:: bash